JoelLamata/DND-Obsidian/dm/compendium/optional-features/mire-the-mind.md

 obsidianUIMode: preview
 cssclasses: json5e-feat
 tags:
-- compendium/src/5e/phb
+- ttrpg-cli/compendium/src/5e/phb
 - ttrpg-cli/optional-feature/ei
-aliases: ["Mire the Mind"]
+aliases:
+- Mire the Mind
 ---
 # Mire the Mind
 *Source: Player's Handbook p.
-111. Available in the SRD.*
+111. Available in the <span title='Systems Reference Document (5.1)'>SRD</span>*

-**Prerequisite**: 5th-level
+**Prerequisite**: Level 5

-You can cast [slow](compendium/spells/slow.md) once using a warlock spell slot.
+You can cast [slow](/3-Mechanics/CLI/spells/slow-xphb.md) once using a warlock spell slot.
 You can't do so again until you finish a long rest.